Understanding the Performance Horizon of the Latest ML Workloads with NonGEMM Workloads: Performance Characterization Methodology

-To make sure \bench captures the latest ML workloads, we select 18 highly-downloaded models from HuggingFace~\cite{hfmodels} for the representativeness of \bench. \bench covers four major task domains in ML, which include image classification, object detection, image segmentation, and natural language processing.

-As listed in~\autoref{tab:modeltable}, \bench includes 18 models based on state-of-the-art CNN and Transformer architecture.
-The number of parameters of the models ranges from 0.85M to 7B, which shows the diverse model coverage of \bench. \bench also includes variants of the same models (e.g., ViTBase16, ViT large16, and ViT huge variants of the Vision Transformer~\cite{kolesnikov2021ViT}), which target diverse use cases in different platforms (e.g., smartphone, workstation, and data center).
+~\autoref{tab:modeltable} lists the \bench model registry which contains 17 models based on state-of-the-art CNN and Transformer architectures with number of parameters ranging from 3.7M to 7B, demonstrating the \textit{diverse} model coverage of \bench.
+The selected models cover four major task domains in ML, which include Image Classification (IC), Object Detection (OD), Image Segmentation (IS), and Natural Language Processing (NLP).